secretpray/Hotwire-CRUD-MODAL/README.md

 https://user-images.githubusercontent.com/17977331/145165029-52a11c83-7411-4642-a343-5b82a24696b5.mov

-## Added Hotwire 'Like' model with validation of uniqueness of the scope user / post.
-In real time (broadcast), information about the number of likes and whether the addressee has already voted is updated.
+## Hotwire 'Like' model with uniq validation.
+In real time (broadcast), information about the number of likes and whether the user has already voted is updated.

 https://user-images.githubusercontent.com/17977331/145777827-22698e2f-029b-4712-9877-57ac6f632dfe.mp4